February 5, 2023

-Matthew 5.13-20 —Jesus says we are light for the world, and calls us to live with righteousness: not legalistic conformity, but living by the light of God’s desire.
+Matthew 5.13-20 —Jesus says we are salt and light for the world, and calls us to live with righteousness: not legalistic conformity, but living by the light of God’s desire.

 Isaiah puts a new spin on the epiphany theme of light.
 We’ve heard that God’s light shines on us: now Isaiah says that our own light is “under a bushel,” to use Jesus’ image—the bushel of our injustice and selfishness.
 Our light can’t shine when we’re concerned with our own self-centered well-being.
 When we remove that covering—when we practice justice, mercy, generosity and love—our light is revealed like the dawn of a new day: “Then your light shall break forth like the dawn, and your healing shall spring up quickly.”

 Neither Jesus nor the prophets would say your religion is between you and God.
 To love God is to love your neighbor, to serve them, to work for justice.
 “Righteousness” doesn’t mean being right., morally or otherwise.
 It means in right relationships.
 Faith is communal.
 As Paul says “We do not live to ourselves.”
 We are salt and light for the world.
 Too many folks think the essence of Christianity is “believing in Jesus” but Jesus would scoff at that.
 He wasn’t into “belief” as doctrine.
 The essence of Christianity—the saltiness of the salt—is loving your neighbor.
 For Jesus, to believe isn’t about what you think but how you trust.
 It’s not about believing “that” something is true, but believing in it: giving your heart to it.
 Believing in God means trusting God’s grace—which moves us to love our neighbors.